How to Apply

 Personal statement: Personal statement: Follow instructions within the PSYCAS portal to upload a personal statement of no more than 1,200 words.
 Your personal statement should tell us: something about who you are as a person and what makes you tick; your interest in the field of psychology; defining experiences, circumstances, or relationships that have had a substantive impact on your intellectual and/or psychological development (or that have shaped your desire to become a psychologist); your professional and/or academic goals.

-Letters of Recommendation: We require three (3) letters of recommendation from individuals who are familiar with your abilities and potential to succeed in a rigorous clinical training program.
+Letters of Recommendation: We require three (3) letters of recommendation.
+The first should be from an academic source (e.g. a professor or academic advisor).
+The second may be from an academic source (e.g. professor or academic advisor) or a clinical / research supervisor.
+The third may be from either of the above sources or from another individual familiar with your abilities and potential to succeed in a rigorous clinical training program.
 Follow the instructions within the PSYCAS portal to send requests to your references for letters of recommendation.

 Individuals who have provided information indicating that they have met the minimum application requirements (minimum GPA and prerequisite coursework) will be considered for admissions interviews.